About

 - Explodability criteria for the neutrino-driven supernova mechanism, European Astronomical Society Meeting 2025, Cork (Ireland), 23/06/2025

-- Explodability criteria for rapid binary population synthesis, European Astronomical Society Meeting 2024, Padova (Italy), 01/07/2024
+- A more optimistic supernova explosion model for rapid binary population synthesis, European Astronomical Society Meeting 2024, Padova (Italy), 01/07/2024

 - What is the ultimate fate of matter in stellar gravitational collapse?, Foundational challenges in cosmological studies of black holes workshop, University of Bonn, Bonn (Germany), 14/05/2024